arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-your-network-for-Arduino-Cloud.md

 id: 360017279260
 ---

-## Cannot Connect Arduino to a School / Enterprise Wi-Fi Network
+## Cannot connect Arduino to a School / Enterprise Wi-Fi network

 Internet access in Schools can vary depending on the end user, device type and the Wi-Fi network type you have installed in schools.
 Most schools today are switching to using a WEP2-Enterprise networks as a safe and a secure way to access the internet for students, teachers and other staff.